matiaspakua/tech.notes.io/README.md

 30. [On Agile by Martin Fowler](https://martinfowler.com/agile.html)
 31. [On Architecture by Martin Fowler](https://martinfowler.com/architecture/)
 32. [The C4 model for visualising software architecture by Simon Brown](https://c4model.com/)
-33. Notes on user Stories
 34. [Shape Up.
 A book, a web site](https://basecamp.com/shapeup)
 35. [Test Automation (spanish).
 A book, a web site](https://nicopaez.gitbook.io/test-automation/)
 36. [On Microservices.
 The complete reference guide](https://microservices.io/)
 37. [Software Engineering at Google.
 A book, a web site](https://abseil.io/resources/swe-book)
 38. SBOM and microservices catalog, why is so important.
 39. On Java 6, 8 and beyond
-40. On Unit Test, TDD and BDD
-41. Event-Driven Architecture: Kafka
+40. Event-Driven Architecture: Kafka
-37. On Javascript
+41. On Javascript
-38. OpenAPI, Swagger and RestAPI
+42. OpenAPI, Swagger and RestAPI
+43. Notes on user Stories